pt-main/Lc/README.md

 - `BYECODE_IDX *int`

 Treat these names as reserved runtime contract keys.

+Other keys you and names you can find in `public/`/

 ## Observability
 Lc provides core mechanisms for operational visibility: